Salf-Awareness is a cornerstone of Personal Development. Find out how to know yourself more and what drives you.

 For greater Emotional Intelligence we need to know and understand our own emotions.
 Good EI also requires recognising the emotions in others – something we can do even better if we know our own emotions.

 And for increased happiness, researcher Sonja Lyubomirsky say that approximately 40% of our happiness is within our control and the other 60% are factors outside of our control.
-The factors we can control, the 40%, are things like state-of-mind, attitude, habits, actions, decisions we make, etc. all require Self Awareness.
-So by consciously focusing on these, we can lay the the groundwork for improved happiness.
+The factors we can control, the 40%, are things like state-of-mind, attitude, habits, actions, decision making, etc all require Self Awareness.